gineer01/matrix-rain/README.md

 # matrix-rain

-Matrix code rain animation using curses in Python 3
+Matrix code rain animation using curses in Python 3 (works best with iTerm2).

 Screenshot: